minter/mxvoice-electron/README.md

 This should install any required node modules in the `node_modules` subdirectory.
 Please report any problems installing dependencies.

-Once your node dependencies are installed, you can run the currently-checked-out code with:
+Once your node dependencies are installed, you can run the currently-checked-out code in development mode with:

 `npm start`